cuckoosandbox/cuckoo/docs/book/src/usage/utilities.rst

 Machine utility
 ===============

-.. deprecated:: 2.0-rc2
-    This utility will be ported to a Cuckoo App in an upcoming Cuckoo update.

-The machine.py utility is designed to help you automatize the configuration of virtual machines in Cuckoo.
+The machine ``Cuckoo App`` is designed to help you automatize the configuration of virtual machines in Cuckoo.
 It takes a list of machine details as arguments and write them in the specified configuration file of the machinery module enabled in *cuckoo.conf*.
 Following are the available options::

-    $ ./utils/machine.py -h
-    usage: machine.py [-h] [--debug] [--add] [--delete] [--ip IP] [--platform PLATFORM] [--tags TAGS] [--interface INTERFACE]
-                      [--snapshot SNAPSHOT] [--resultserver RESULTSERVER]
-                      vmname

-    positional arguments:
-      vmname                Name of the Virtual Machine.

-    optional arguments:
-      -h, --help            show this help message and exit --debug               Debug log in case of errors.
+    $ cuckoo machine --help
+    Usage: cuckoo machine [OPTIONS] VMNAME [IP]

+    Options:
+    --debug              Enable verbose logging
-      --add                 Add a Virtual Machine.
+    --add                Add a Virtual Machine
-      --delete              Delete a Virtual Machine.
+    --delete             Delete a Virtual Machine
-      --ip IP               Static IP Address.
-      --platform PLATFORM   Guest Operating System.
+    --platform TEXT      Guest Operating System
-      --tags TAGS           Tags for this Virtual Machine.
-      --interface INTERFACE
-                            Sniffer interface for this machine.
-      --snapshot SNAPSHOT   Specific Virtual Machine Snapshot to use.
-      --resultserver RESULTSERVER
-                            IP:Port of the Result Server.
+    --options TEXT       Machine options
+    --tags TEXT          Tags for this Virtual Machine --interface TEXT     Sniffer interface for this Virtual Machine --snapshot TEXT      Specific Virtual Machine Snapshot to use --resultserver TEXT  IP:Port of the Result Server --help               Show this message and exit.

 Distributed scripts
 ===================